SmakrypAB/MMB/README.md

 DEV GOALS:
-1. Individual files for each command
+1. Individual files for each command (in progress!)
 2. Clean code
 3. Fail safe features (if Null etc.)
 4. Visualized Errors (embeds on error)